Help Us Fix the System

 That experience drives my work in public institutions today, to ensure our government empowers people instead of standing in their way.

-That’s why I am running to represent the people who helped me find my home feel heard, seen, and represented.
+That’s why I am running to represent the people who helped me find my home, feel heard, seen, and represented.

 Building Fair Systems